Science / Fiction

 The problem here seems to be an error in thinking about what is sometimes called the map-territory relationship.
 In other words, Willingham is mistaking a finding about an extremely simplistic theoretical map of learning styles for a finding about the astronomically complex territory of learning itself.
 (He becomes comical at the point where he patiently explains how learning styles theory is refuted by the fact that auditory learners can’t learn the shape of Algeria through their ears, but I won’t even go into that.)
 The extraordinary difficulty in creating workable theoretical models of complex systems like the human brain has been called “Bonini’s Paradox,” expressed by Paul Valéry this way: “Everything simple is false.
 Everything which is complex is unusable.”
 In other words, if we try to create a model with 2 to the power of 71 different learning styles, it’s not really helpful; we’re as confused by our model as we are by reality.
 But when you simplify all the way down to only 2 different learning styles, inevitably your map fails to capture all of the information relevant to the territory you are trying to navigate.
 So one of the possibilities is that your model is too simplistic to have any predictive value.

-Something you have to consider here is the ratio of the known to the unknown in the domain you are exploring.
 Columbia University neuroscientist Stuart J. Firestein began teaching a course on scientific ignorance “after realizing, to his horror, that many of his students might have believed that we understand nearly everything about the brain.”
 Daniel Willingham seems pretty confident that the learning styles question is settled because it has been studied for over forty years.
-(Remember that it took 100 years to detect gravitational waves.)
 Is it reasonable to think that in the past forty years we have definitively learned enough about the human brain to establish whether people do or don’t have different learning styles?
 It’s a bold proposition, to put it mildly.
 As Michael Smithson, a social scientist who teaches a course on ignorance explains, when we explore previously uncharted territories, another paradox comes into play:

 The larger the island of knowledge grows, the longer the shoreline — where knowledge meets ignorance — extends.
 The more we know, the more we can ask.
 Questions don’t give way to answers so much as the two proliferate together.
 Answers breed questions.